Axia-Tech/AXIA-wiki/docs/learn/learn-nominator.md

 AXC in your account but you cannot stake as validator or transfer AXC away from your account.
 You can [un-nominate at any time](../maintain/maintain-guides-how-to-unbond.md) to stop staking your funds.
 Keep in mind that the un-nomination is effective in the next era, and that un-nominating does not automatically unbond your funds.
-There is an unbonding period of 7 days on AXIALunar and 28 days on AXIA before bonded funds can be transferred after issuing an unbond transaction.
+There is an unbonding period of 28 days on AXIA before bonded funds can be transferred after issuing an unbond transaction.

 ### Active vs. Inactive Nomination